-The Competition Commission of India (hereinafter referred to as "CCI), was accordingly established by the Central Government with effect from October 14, 2003 and is mandated to prohibit anti-competitive agreements and abuse of dominant positions by enterprises and to regulate combinations (ie, mergers, amalgamations, or acquisitions) through a process of inquiry and investigation.
-However, before the CCI could be fully constituted, public interest litigation was filed in the Supreme Court challenging its constitution.1 This matter was finally disposed of by the court in January 2005 after the Government gave an assurance to amend the Competition Act and create a separate quasi-judicial appellate authority while leaving the expert regulatory space for the CCI.
-Accordingly, the
+The Competition Commission of India (CCI), was accordingly established by the Central Government with effect from October 14, 2003.
+The CCI is mandated to prohibit anti-competitive agreements and abuse of dominant position by enterprises and to regulate combinations (ie, mergers, amalgamations, or acquisitions) through a process of inquiry and investigation.
+However, before the CCI could be fully constituted, a public interest litigation was filed in the Supreme Court challenging its constitutional validity.
+This matter was finally disposed of by the court in January 2005 after the Government of India gave an assurance to amend the Competition Act and create a separate quasi-judicial appellate authority while leaving the expert regulatory space for the CCI.

-1 Brahm Dutt v Union of India, AIR 2005 SC 730
+Brahm Dutt v Union of India, AIR 2005 SC 730

-Competition Act was amended in September 2007 to provide for, among other things, the establishment of a Competition Appellate Tribunal (COMPAT) to be headed by a judicial member to adjudicate appeals against CCI orders and to determine compensation claims arising out of CCI's decisions.
+Accordingly, the Competition Act was amended in September 2007 to provide for, among other things, the establishment of a Competition Appellate Tribunal (COMPAT) to be headed by a judicial member to adjudicate appeals against CCI orders and to determine compensation claims arising out of CCI's decisions.
 However, the COMPAT has ceased to exist with effect from May 26, 2017 on account of amendments to Section 410 of the Companies Act, 2013 by Section 172 of the Finance Act, 2017 and its powers are presently exercised by the National Company Law Appellate Tribunal (NCLAT).